vbhardwajfrecher/example.python/README.md

-# example.python
+# example.python_test_env
+Array
+List
+String
-Array, List, String and more
+and
+much more